 High-tech TV presses role of weekly news magazines

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 28, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 28, 1991

 Technology has a way of touching everything we do – even what we choose to read.
 For example, the advent of television news in the late 1950s did in the old Lifemagazine.